Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: Gaussian lower bound for the Neumann Green function

 \end{corollary}

-The gaussian lower bound for the Neumann heat kernel was proved in \cite{COY} when $L$ is the laplacien.
-The key point is the H\"older continuity of $x\longrightarrow K(x,\xi ,t)$ which relies on the fact that $\mu-A_L$ is an isomorphism from $H^s(\Omega )$ into $H^{s-2}(\Omega )$, for some large $\mu$ and $s$ of order $n/2+1$.
+A Gaussian lower bound for the Neumann heat kernel was proved in \cite{COY} when $L$ is the Laplace operator.
+The key point is the H\"older continuity of $x\longrightarrow K(x,\xi ,t)$ which relies on the fact that $\mu-\mathcal{A}$ is an isomorphism from $H^s(\Omega )$ into $H^{s-2}(\Omega )$, for large $\mu$ and $s>n/2+1$.
 We note that a quick examination of the proof in \cite{COY} shows that this result can be extended to a divergence form operator with $C^\infty$-smooth coefficients.

 We end this section by showing that we can obtain a strong maximum from Theorem \ref{theorem3.1}.
-Let $\psi \in C(\overline{\Omega})$, $f\in C(\overline{Q_\tau})$, $g\in C(\overline{\Sigma _\tau})$ and consider the IBVP
+Let $\psi \in C(\overline{\Omega})$, $f\in C(\overline{Q}_\tau)$, $g\in C(\overline{\Sigma} _\tau )$ and consider the IBVP

 \begin{corollary} We assume that $\psi \geq 0$, $f\geq0$, $g\geq 0$ and at least one of the functions $\psi$, $f$ and $g$ is non identically equal to zero.
-If $u\in C(\overline{Q_\tau})\cap C^{2,1}(Q_\tau )$ is the solution of the IBVP \eqref{3.32}, then
+If $u\in C^{0,1}(\overline{Q}_\tau)\cap C^{2,1}(Q_\tau )$ is the solution of the IBVP \eqref{3.32}, then

 \end{corollary}